walpolsh/forte/README.md

 Forté provides a colourful and dynamic way to visualize musical scales, chords and modes for multiple instruments.

-Every scale, chord and mode has been algorithmically generated to provide a venerable encylopedia for musicians of any background.
+Every scale, chord and mode has been algorithmically generated to provide a venerable encyclopedia for musicians of any background.

 ## Designed mobile first: